Written by Terry Smith

 Another nice feature on this particular pressure washer is the plug and clean system.
 This system allows for detergent to be inserted in the top quickly and easily.

 This pressure washer feels much more powerful than the two we reviewed under £100.
 It is more than capable of blasting away thick moss off patios and cleaning large vehicles.
 There is a non-splash nozzle that does work well and reduces splash, but at the cost of power.
 This model also comes with a patio cleaner.

 The Karcher K4 premium pressure washer is quite easy to set up, but the instruction manual is more of an international, image based type without much text.

-We are going to cheat a little bit for our next review as the price tag is just over the 300 limit at 314 on amazon, but shopping around could get you it under that so I’ve included it.
+We are going to cheat a little bit for our next review as the price tag is around the £300 limit at £295.00 on amazon, but shopping around could get you it under that so I’ve included it.